emincanozcan/foobar.live/README.md

 Developing things and solving problems during a live stream is fun, educational and also a good opportunity to meet new people.

-Unfortunately; popular live streaming platforms does not focus on developers.
-It's hard for the developer and the audience to find each other and come together on these platforms. (especially If the streamer is not very popular in community.)
+Unfortunately; popular live-streaming platforms does not focus on developers.
+It's hard for the developer and the audience to find each other and come together on these platforms. (especially If the streamer is not very popular in the community.)

-E.g; I like Laravel but Youtube doesn't give me good enough recommendations.
+E.g; I like Laravel but YouTube doesn't give me good enough recommendations.
 Thankfully, I found [LaraStreamers](https://larastreamers.com/), which is a platform that shares Laravel streamers.
 I got to know many Laravel streamers from there.

 On the other hand; even though Larastreamers and similar projects really help, I don't believe this is the best approach to solving this problem.
 These platforms are sharing with you what you are already interested in.
 They're not good at creating new interests.